reactjs/react.dev/content/docs/hooks-reference.md

 > Warning
 >
-> When React is not running in production mode, React will run all `useMemo` callbacks _at least twice_, irrespective of whether one of the dependencies has changed.
+> When React is running in [`Strict Mode`](/docs/strict-mode.html), React will run all `useMemo` callbacks _at least twice_, irrespective of whether one of the dependencies has changed.
 This is in order to help surface any bugs that may occur should React "forget" your memoized value.
+>
+> More information on why React does this is available [here](/docs/strict-mode.html#detecting-unexpected-side-effects)

 > Note
 >